National Sintra Palace with iconic chimneys and surrounding gardens in Sintra, Portugal.

 What to bring

-• Tip: If you’re visiting in the summer, carry a hat, sunglasses, and plenty of water.
+• If your visit is during the summer, remember to pack a hat, sunglasses, and an ample supply of water.

-• Suitcases, large backpacks, drones, and selfie sticks are not allowed at the palace.
+• Suitcases, large backpacks, drones, and selfie sticks are prohibited within the palace grounds.

-• Late arrivals those who miss their tour will be marked as 'no-show' and will not be eligible or a refund.
+Latecomers who miss their scheduled tour will be marked as 'no-show' and won't qualify for a refund.

 Paintings in the Chambers of King Joao III, National Palace of Sintra.